Coronavirus (Covid-19) Update

 Services still operating

-The Alzheimer Society of Ireland is still supporting people with dementia and their families as our Home Care; Dementia Advisers; National Helpline, and Online Family Carer Training are all still running, our administration staff are operating from their homes across the country and in addition we are looking at new ways of providing ASI support to our clients and their families.
+The Alzheimer Society of Ireland is still supporting people with dementia and their families as our Home Care; Dementia Advisers; National Helpline, Online Family Carer Training, Online Support Groups for Family Carers and Alternative Activity Therapy and are all running, our administration staff are operating from their homes across the country and in addition we are looking at new ways of providing ASI support to our clients and their families.

 Our Home Care Service offers dementia specific, person centred care and our trained staff work with clients to ensure that we meet your needs.
 For more information on this service click here